jundalisay/spblist/content/en/material/principles/intro/chapter-01.md

 - Matter acts as particles
   - This is good for quantifying and therefore math and engineering

 The operations of the mind for math and for philosophy are very different.
 A good philosopher often is bad at math, just as an excellent mathematician is awful at philosophy.
+In fact, it is common to hear about mathematicians theorizing about paradoxes involving infinitity.
+This is merely a waste of time and mental energy.

 Superphysicists (SPs) are generally philosophers first, who use data science and computers to augment any deficiency in mathematics or memorization.
 Rather than memorize formulas, SPs should understand how the formulas work, so they can recreate or derive formulas on-the-fly.
+Such a pardigm is embodied in our 'Qualimath'.

 ## The Evolution of Physics from the Focus on Matter